georgeiliop/Rick-Morty-finder-app/README.md

 A simple Rick and morty finder app from the Rick&Morty API

+You can find the deployed version here: https://georgeiliop.github.io/Rick-Morty-finder-app/

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).